 Super strategies; Make tax-deductible super contributions

-By making a personal super contribution and claiming the amount as a tax deduction, you may be able to pay less tax and invest more in super.
+By making a personal tax deduction super contribution, you may be able to pay less tax and invest more in super.

 If you make a personal super contribution, you may be able to claim the contribution as a tax deduction and reduce your taxable income.

-The contribution will generally be taxed in the fund at the concessional rate of up to 15%1, instead of your marginal tax rate which could be up to 47%^.
+The contribution will generally be taxed in the fund at the concessional rate of up to 15%1, instead of your marginal tax rate which could be up to 47%^ making this a powerful superannuation deduction strategy.

 Depending on your circumstances, this strategy could result in a tax saving of up to 32% and enable you to increase your super.